 Atlanta Fed Recognizes Employees with President's Award

-The Federal Reserve Bank of Atlanta awarded its annual President's Award for Excellence to Tracy Beauford, Doug Neisler, David Scott, Luis Somoza and Nancy Varella in the Atlanta office, and Jackie Morgan in the Nashville Branch.
-Dennis Lockhart, president and chief executive officer of the Atlanta Fed, presented the awards in a recent ceremony.
+The Federal Reserve Bank of Atlanta awarded its annual President's Award for Excellence to David Beckman, Kim Davidson, Amy Hennessy, and Jon Mikolajczak in the Atlanta office, and Sharnell Sanders-Brown in the New Orleans Branch.
+Raphael Bostic, president and chief executive officer of the Atlanta Fed, presented the awards in a recent ceremony.
 The President's Award recognizes Sixth Federal Reserve District employees who have distinguished themselves by their outstanding performance.

 The Atlanta Fed is a part of the nation's central banking system, which Congress created in 1913.
-The Federal Reserve conducts monetary policy by influencing money and credit conditions in the economy in pursuit of full employment and stable prices, supervises and regulates banking institutions and helps ensure that the nation's payments systems operate smoothly.
-The Atlanta Fed serves the Sixth Federal Reserve District, which encompasses Alabama, Florida, Georgia and sections of Louisiana, Mississippi and Tennessee.
-The Atlanta Fed participates in setting national monetary policy, supervises numerous commercial banks and provides a variety of financial services to depository institutions and the U.S. government.
+The Federal Reserve conducts monetary policy by influencing money and credit conditions in the economy in pursuit of full employment and stable prices, supervises and regulates banking institutions, and helps ensure that the nation's payments systems operate smoothly.
+The Atlanta Fed serves the Sixth Federal Reserve District, which encompasses Alabama, Florida, and Georgia and sections of Louisiana, Mississippi, and Tennessee.
+The Atlanta Fed participates in setting national monetary policy, supervises numerous commercial banks in the Sixth District, and provides a variety of financial services to depository institutions and the U.S. government.